kittitachthi/kittitachthi/README.md

 - 👋 Hi, I’m @kittitachthi name Camp
-- 👀 I’m interested in Full-Stack Web Developer
+- 👀 I’m interested in Front-End Developer and continue improve to be Full-Stack web developer
 - 🌱 I’m currently learning Java.script
 - 💞️ I’m looking to working on full-time employee to gain an a experience and do the real project
 - 📫 How to reach me kittitachthi@gmail.com